AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/rename-items.md

 product-previous: workfront-library
 product-area: documents
 navigation-topic: content-management
-title: Rename items in [!DNL Workfront] Library
+title: Rename items in [!DNL Workfront Library]
 description: You can change the name of content, folders, and collections that you have access to.
 feature: Workfront Library, Digital Content and Documents
 exl-id: 95217d3b-1c58-435a-aba1-44b800a176d2
 ---
-# Rename items in [!DNL Workfront] Library
+# Rename items in [!DNL Workfront Library]

 You can change the name of content, folders, and collections that you have access to.

 ## Understand renaming items

-When you change the name of an item that you've shared with other users in [!DNL Workfront] Library, the item's name is automatically updated in all the shared instances.
+When you change the name of an item that you've shared with other users in [!DNL Workfront Library], the item's name is automatically updated in all the shared instances.
 Users are not notified when you change the name of an item.

 For information on changing the name of a collection, see [Edit a Workfront Library collection](../../workfront-library/content-management/collections/edit-a-collection.md).